Award-Winning Author Sets Multi-State Book Tour

 ”50 States” Author Richard R. Becker will visit 11 states in 15 days.

-LAS VEGAS, NEVADA, UNITED STATES, August 2, 2024 /EINPresswire / -- Award-winning author Richard R. Becker will sign copies of his books,“Third Wheel” and“50 States,” during a national book tour and road trip encompassing 11 states in 15 days.
+LAS VEGAS, NEVADA, USA, August 2, 2024 /EINPresswire / -- Award-wining author Richard R. Becker will sign copies of his books,“Third Wheel” and“50 States,” during a national book tour and road trip encompassing 11 states in 15 days.
 The trip, beginning toward the end of August, will include signings in Colorado, Nebraska, Iowa, Illinois, and Missouri.
 The author may also add flash bookstore visits in Oklahoma, Texas, New Mexico, and Arizona.

 "Third Wheel” is a coming-of-age literary thriller about a misguided teen who struggles to fit in with a pack of older, cooler troublemakers in the suburbs of a desert boomtown.
 It was a summer reads indie pick by Kirkus Reviews, which calls it,“A dark and skillful teenage crime novel with plenty of heart.”
 The novel has received six literary awards since its debut last year, and is sometimes described as landing somewhere between“The Outsiders” and“The Catcher in the Rye.”